A Look at Florida Realtors Committees

 Monitors the physical condition of the association’s building assets in Orlando and Tallahassee and makes recommendations to maintain the properties’ condition in a manner to ensure the highest market value.

-Shall be charged with screening applications for office to determine if the applicant meets all mandatory requirements for office.
+Charged with evaluating applications for elected office to determine if the applicant meets all mandatory requirements for office.

 District Vice President Information Exchange*